Is hugelkultur in Scandinavia a good idea?

 Vegetables

 More or all vegetables where one harvest above ground should work great in a hugelkultur bed.
-Some are generally recommended to avoid all toghether, like carrots, and others might work after a few years.
+Some are generally recommended to avoid all together, like carrots, and others might work after a few years.

 Potatoes are quite often on lists of things to not plant, but there are others who disagree, but often under specific conditions.
-If you don’t mind a small harvest of potatoes, and mainly look on them as means to improve the soil and you just harvest what you can spot and just leave the potatoes that might have spouted inaccessable between roots and branches far below, then sure go ahead plant potatoes.
+If you don’t mind a small harvest of potatoes, and mainly look on them as means to improve the soil and you just harvest what you can spot and just leave the potatoes that might have spouted inaccessible between roots and branches far below, then sure go ahead plant potatoes.
 This idea appeals to me.

 Broccoli

-Another vegetable I’ve seen on “do not plant first year” lists is broccoli.
+Another vegetable I’ve seen on “do not plant first-year” lists is broccoli.
 My jaw dropped as we did this year, and I have never seen or tasted better broccoli than the ones we planted in our first year hugelkultur bed.
 The reason why our broccoli did so well the first year might be because we had access to some prime compost, that we generously poured into the mound.

 Physalis